 A timeline for Cabrini Green Homes' story is as follows:

 In 1942: Frances Cabrini Homes (two-story rowhouses), with 586 units in 54 buildings.
 Initial regulations stipulate 75% white and 25% black residents.
 (Named for Saint Frances Cabrini, an Italian American nun who served the poor and was the first American to be canonized.)

 In 1957, Cabrini Homes Extension (red brick mid- and high-rises) was completed with 1,925 units in 15 buildings.
-In 1962: William Green Homes (1,096 units, north of Division Street) were completed.
-(Named for William Green, longtime president of the American Federation of Labor.
+In 1962: William Green Homes (1,096 units north of Division Street) were completed.
+(Named for William Green, longtime American Federation of Labor president.

-In 1974: Television sitcom Good Times, presumably set in the Cabrini–Green projects (though the projects were never actually referred to as "Cabrini-Green" on camera) and featuring video of the complex in the opening and closing credits, debuts on CBS.
+In 1974: The television sitcom Good Times, presumably set in the Cabrini–Green projects (though the projects were never referred to as "Cabrini-Green" on camera) and featuring video of the complex in the opening and closing credits, debuts on CBS.
 It ran for six seasons until August 1, 1979.